K-theory of derivators revisited: Derivator -theory

 which then induces the comparison map from Waldhausen $K$-theory to derivator $K$-theory (cf.~\cite{ktdt,sdckt2,ankttd})

 We note that composing with the weak equivalence $\iota\colon \wk(\der) \to \WK(\der)$, we obtain

 where the map $\muob$ is given degreewise simply by the inclusion of objects.
-The comparison maps $\mu$ and $\muob$ are natural transformations.
-We will concentrate on
+The comparison maps $\mu$ and $\muob$ define natural transformations.
+Moreover, $\mu$ defines a natural transformation of simplicially enriched functors

-which serves our purposes best.
+and the same holds for $\muob$, cf.~Lemma \ref{s-construction} and Remark \ref{rem s-constr}.
+However, making use of these simplicial enrichments will not be required in what follows since it is possible to think of them, in a homotopical fashion, only as asserting certain invariance properties.
+We will concentrate instead on the natural transformation

+because this is technically a more convenient model of the comparison map for the statement of our results.
 Here $\top$ is the ordinary category of topological spaces.
-In fact, $\mu$ defines a natural transformation of simplicially enriched functors

-and the same holds for $\muob$, cf.~Lemma \ref{s-construction} and Remark \ref{rem s-constr}.
-However, making use of these simplicial enrichments will not be required in what follows since it will be possible to think of them, in a homotopical fashion, only as asserting certain invariance properties.

-In connection with the diagram above, it is interesting to mention that To\"{e}n--Vezzosi \cite{ktsc} gave a neat abstract argument, based on functoriality, to show that Waldhausen $K$-theory cannot factor through $N_\bullet \eqsDer$ by a functor which is invariant under equivalences of derivators.
+In connection with the diagram above, it is interesting to mention that To\"{e}n--Vezzosi \cite{ktsc} gave a neat abstract argument, based only on functoriality, to show that Waldhausen $K$-theory cannot factor through $N_\bullet \eqsDer$ by a functor which is invariant under equivalences of derivators.

 Maltsiniotis \cite{ktdt} conjectured that $\mu$ is a weak equivalence when $\der$ is the triangulated derivator associated with an exact category \cite{dtce}.
 This conjecture remains open, but several relevant results are known.
 Garkusha \cite{sdckt1}, based on previous results by Neeman on the $K$-theory of triangulated categories, showed that $\mu$ admits a retraction when $\der$ arises from an abelian category.
-Maltsiniotis \cite{ktdt} and Muro \cite{malt} showed that $\mu$ induces an isomorphism on $\pi_0$ and $\pi_1$ respectively, for any $\der$ that arises from a strongly saturated derivable Waldhausen category.
+Maltsiniotis \cite{ktdt} and Muro \cite{malt} showed that $\mu$ induces an isomorphism on $\pi_0$ and $\pi_1$, respectively, for any $\der$ that arises from a strongly saturated derivable Waldhausen category.
 In \cite{ankttd}, we showed that $\mu$ fails to be a weak equivalence in general for triangulated derivators that arise from differential graded algebras (or stable module categories).
 Moreover, we showed that the conjecture fails if derivator $K$-theory satisfies \emph{localization}, a property also conjectured by Maltsiniotis \cite{ktdt}.

 However, the pair $(\DK, \mu)$ turns out to be the best approximation to Waldhausen $K$-theory by a functor which sends equivalences of derivators to weak equivalences.
 We choose a rather \emph{ad hoc} but direct way of formulating this property precisely as follows.